lucperkins/lever/README.md

 * Every [thing][things] that has ever entered the system stays there.
 Its last available status and data aren't deleted.
-* The full [history] of each thing is available at all times
+* The full [history] of each thing is available at all times.
-* Every [event][events] that happens is recorded and handled by all of the event [handlers] that apply to that event.
+* Every [event][events] that happens is recorded and handled by all of the event [handlers] that apply to that event (any failures are logged).
+* All actions are built to totally succeed or totally fail.

 ## API

+Lever will provide a pretty straightforward HTTP+JSON API at first.
+Later, I plan to add a [GraphQL]

 ## Use cases